How to Make Massage Candles for a Spa-Worthy Experience

 After that, check the mixture’s temperature with a no-touch infrared thermometer.
 At 125°F or less, add ¼ teaspoon (40 drops) of vanilla essential oil and ¼ teaspoon of sandalwood essential oil to the wax mixture.
 Stir while adding the oils for 1 to 2 minutes for a better scent throw.

 Now, use a heat gun to warm each glass jar before pouring the mixture to reduce shrinkage.
 Recheck the wax temperature; at 99°F, pour it into the glass jars.
 Remember to leave room for the wick to fit under the lids of the jars.

-Place a centering device over each wick to help keep them straight during the curing process.
+Place a wick holder over each wick to help keep them straight during the curing process.
 Allow each candle to cure for a minimum of 24 hours before lighting.
-But, remember, if you want a stronger smelling candle, you’ll need to wait for 3 to 7 days.
+But remember, if you want a stronger-smelling candle, you’ll need to wait for 3 to 7 days.

 Last, trim the wicks to ¼ of an inch with a wicker trimmer before lighting.

 - 4 ounces pure soy wax

 - 3 ounces jojoba oil

 - 3 ounces unrefined cocoa butter

 - ¼ teaspoon (40 drops) vanilla essential oil